To expand the use of open textbooks in order to achieve savings for students.

 Length: 11 pages

-This bill was introduced on September 26, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on September 26, 2017, in a previous session of Congress, but it did not receive a vote.

 What legislators are saying